panama69/RandomQuotes-K8s/Readme.md

     - Ensure the checkbox `Skip TLS Verification` is checked to make things easier.
     - Use the token account you created from earlier.
     - Use the Local K8s Worker Pool from earlier.
+    - Assign it to all four environments from earlier.
+    - Use the role `local-k8s`.
+    - **If you are running the tentacle in a container**
         - Update the health check to use an execution container.
 For the image use `octopuslabs/k8s-workertools:1.29.0`
 - Go to Library -> Git Credentials.
     - Add a new GitHub PAT token for your user.
         - The PAT will need explict access to OctopusSamples.